I wanted to thank you for the wonderful experiences I’ve had with your practice.

 Corneal transplants remove the damaged area of the cornea and replace it with a clear corneal tissue from a donor.

-What causes a person to need a corneal transplant surgery?
 Many corneal disorders and injuries to the cornea can impair vision.
 These include:

 All of these cause the cornea to lose its clarity.
 In many cases, there are no medications, glasses or contact lenses that can improve the clarity of the cornea and provide good vision, so the only option for visual rehabilitation is a corneal transplant surgery.